 What is the current situation?

-Due to the concerns about the possibility of severe outcomes for unborn babies, women who are pregnant or who are planning to become pregnant, should consider delaying their travel to areas with active local transmission of Zika virus.
+There is now international consensus that Zika virus infection is a cause of microcephaly and Guillain-Barré Syndrome (GBS).
+Women who are pregnant or who are planning to become pregnant, should consider deferring their travel to areas with active local transmission of Zika virus .

 For up to date information see the list of Countries with current or recent active circulation of Zika virus compiled by the Australian Department of Health.

 Zika virus occurs in tropical areas with large mosquito populations and is known to occur in Africa, the Americas, Southern Asia and the Western Pacific.
-Zika virus was discovered in 1947, but for many years only sporadic human cases were detected in Africa and Southern Asia.
+Zika virus was discovered in 1947 in the Zika forest of Uganda, but for many years only sporadic human cases were detected in Africa and Southern Asia.

-It first appeared in the Pacific in 2007 in Yap (Federated States of Micronesia).
-It re-emerged in the region with cases reported for the first time in French Polynesia in 2013-14, New Caledonia in 2014, Cook Islands, Solomon Islands, Vanuatu, Fiji and Samoa in 2015.
+It first appeared in the Pacific in 2007 in a large outbreak on the island of Yap (Federated States of Micronesia).
+It re-emerged in the region with cases reported for the first time in French Polynesia in 2013-14, New Caledonia in 2014, and Cook Islands, Solomon Islands, Vanuatu, Fiji and Samoa in 2015.

 Since 2014 there have been occasional cases of Zika virus notified in NSW in people who have acquired the infection while travelling overseas in areas with active transmission of the virus.
-With the explosive spread of Zika virus in the Americas it is expected that more cases of infection will be identified this year in returned travellers.
+With the explosive spread of Zika virus in the Americas and continuing outbreaks in the Pacific and Asia it is expected that more cases of infection will be identified in returned travellers.

 What is Zika virus infection?

 Zika virus infection is an illness caused by the Zika virus that is spread through the bite of infected mosquitoes.
 The virus is closely related to dengue virus and can cause a similar illness.
-The infection often causes no symptoms but when it does the illness is usually mild and lasts 4-7 days.
+The infection causes no symptoms in 80% of people but when it does the illness is usually mild and lasts 4-7 days.
 Symptoms of Zika virus infection arise 3-12 days after being bitten and may include fever, a rash, headache, red eyes, muscle aches, and joint pains.

-Based on observational, cohort and case-control studies there is strong scientific consensus that Zika virus is a cause of Guillain-Barré syndrome (GBS), microcephaly and other neurological disorders.
+There have been extensive epidemiological and laboratory studies of Zika virus complications and there is strong scientific consensus that Zika virus is a cause of microcephaly, GBS and may cause other congenital neurological disorders.

 Who is at risk?

-Travellers who go to affected areas in Africa, Asia, the Western Pacific, and now the Americas are at risk of getting Zika virus infection (see US CDC Zika map).
+Travellers who go to affected areas in Africa, Asia, the Western Pacific and the Americas are at risk of getting Zika virus infection.
 The Aedes aegypti mosquito that is the main transmitter of Zika virus can bite during the day and night, both indoors and outdoors, and often lives around buildings in urban areas.

 How is it prevented?